 Leslie, Tyler, and I had breakfast in the hotel this morning.
 When we left the hotel, we walked to the same Metro stop we had used the previous night, Terreiro do Paco.
 Even though it was about 10:00, the stop was closed.
 I do not know why.

 So, we crossed the street and hailed a taxi.
 We needed to get to the station at Cais do Sodre.
 That is where we caught the train to Cascais.
 Once again, with our LisboaCard, we were able to hop right on the next train.
 For anyone planning to go to Lisbon, I would highly recommend this card.
-One can buy it for 24, 28, or 72 hours.
-Our train departed promptly at 10:20.
-We arrived in Cascais at about 11:00.
-It was a beautiful ride because the train hugs the coastline for much of the route.
+One can buy it for a 24, 28, or 72-hour period.
+The card has discounts for many of the local attractions.

-Just prior to the cliffs, there was a restaurant, a coffee shop and an open air market selling tourist items.
-Of course we had to go through the market.
-Leslie found a wonderful crocheted sweater for only 20 Euros.
-The older lady from whom she bought the sweater also threw in a hand embroidered dish towel.
-The towel says the following in Portuguese; “Passei por aqui lembrei me de ti”.
-Roughly translated I believe it means “I passed through here and thought of you.”
+Just before the cliffs, there was a restaurant, a coffee shop, and an open-air market selling tourist items.
+Of course, we had to go through the market.
+Leslie found a beautiful crocheted sweater for only 20€ (US$24.41).
+The older woman from whom she bought the sweater also threw in a hand-embroidered dishtowel.
+The towel says the following in Portuguese; “Passei por aqui lembrei me de ti.”
+Roughly translated, I believe it means “I passed through here and thought of you.”

-After dinner it was back to the room.
+After dinner, it was back to the room.

 A very unique mural on an abandoned building in Lisbon, Portugal.